6 Self-StudyTreatment of Key Populations and Unique Situations

 About this Lesson

-- List the definition for health care personnel
+- List the definition of health care personnel

 - Describe management of health care personnel exposed to HCV, based on type and nature of exposure

-- Discuss monitoring and follow-up testing of health care personnel after an occupational exposure to HCV
+- Summarize monitoring and follow-up testing of health care personnel after occupational exposure to HCV

 Lesson Contributors